Canon 550D vs Nikon D5100

-Both the 550D and the D5100 have been discontinued, but can regularly be found used on eBay.
+Both the 550D and the D5100 have been discontinued, but can regularly be found used on ebay.
 The 550D was replaced by the Canon 600D, while the D5100 was followed by the Nikon D5200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 550D and D5100 can be found, respectively, in the Canon 550D Manual (free pdf) or the online Nikon D5100 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 550D or the Nikon D5100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 550D: